tra38/hack-an-engineer/README.md

 **Example hacks**

 - **Sponsor speaker**: For companies, support a speaker unaffiliated with your company who you think will be likely to represent your view
-- **Organize your own conference**: Run your own conference to ensure your own viewpoint is widely shared — and then shared widely online afterward by participants (Example: [MongoDB funding for conferences and user groups](https://www.nemil.com/mongo/3.html))
+- **Organize your own conference**: Run your own conference to ensure your own viewpoint is widely shared — and then shared widely online afterward by participants
-- Advertise the list of invited speakers, not actual speakers (Example: [Crypto Health Summit Global Conference Series](https://twitter.com/ljxie/status/990407284957179905))

 **Other issues**

-- **Invisible hand of the sponsor/organizer**: Hard to speak badly about any sponsor/conference organizer, as it may impact if you’ll get free follow-up marketing or a future speaker invitation (Example: [Server Density highlights marketing benefit from speaking at MongoDB conference](https://blog.serverdensity.com/does-everyone-hate-mongodb/))
+- **Invisible hand of the sponsor/organizer**: Hard to speak badly about any sponsor/conference organizer, as it may impact if you’ll get free follow-up marketing or a future speaker invitation
 - **Surfing on hype**: Conferences need to fill seats, and so often feature tested ideas that will encourage this (e.g., NoSQL)

 **Potential Antibodies**